Aliyun Bailian (5): Qwen-TTS for Multilingual Voice

 | |

 - The output is a URL by default, not bytes.
-Same as Wanxiang, download it within 24 hours (I do it immediately and re-upload to my own OSS bucket).
+Like Wanxiang, download it within 24 hours (I do it immediately and re-upload to my own OSS bucket).

 formatdefaults tomp3.
 WAV is also available; for downstream concatenation work I prefer WAV because there’s no MP3 header overhead per chunk.

-For voice-bot use cases (real-time conversational UIs) you want streaming.
-The deltas are audio bytes you can write straight to a player or a file:
+For voice-bot use cases (real-time conversational UIs), you want streaming.
+The deltas are audio bytes you can write directly to a player or a file:

 | |

-Time-to-first-byte on streaming is typically under 400ms in Shanghai region, which is fast enough that a user perceives it as immediate.
-Non-streaming for a 30-second utterance is closer to 4-6 seconds wall clock — fine for batch narration, sluggish for chat.
+Time-to-first-byte for streaming is typically under 400ms in the Shanghai region, which users perceive as immediate.
+Non-streaming for a 30-second utterance takes around 4-6 seconds, which is fine for batch narration but sluggish for chat.

 Qwen-TTS does language detection from the text, but if you mix scripts you should set language explicitly.
 My production rules: